playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 });
 ```

 As it did before, the code will listen for every message we send.
-Then, we listen for any time the user typed the message `@pointsrus leaderboard` and responds with a placeholder value when they do so.
+Then, we listen for any time the user typed the message `@pointsrus leaderboard` and respond with a placeholder value when they do so.
 We're making sure to use the same channel ID by using the `event.channel` property.

 > Remember, the channel ID is not the same thing as the human-readable channel name.
 It's a unique ID generated by Slack and as such you'd have to use the API to get the channel ID if you only knew the human-readable name

 ## Adding State {#interactive-local-state}

 Luckily for our MVP, we've already outlined that we won't be using a database for the initial version of the bot.
-As such, we're able to keep a simple object as statefulness and simply mutate the object to keep track of what's being scored.
+As such, we're able to keep a simple stateful object and simply mutate it to keep track of what's being scored.

 For example, given a mutable `state` variable, we can do actions to read and write as such: